athy125/Bite_flutter_app/README.md

-# Bite_flutter_app
+# ⚡ Bite
-Bite is a conceptual flutter news app.
+Bite is a conceptual flutter news app made in dart.